jina-ai/jina/docs/migrate-to-jina3/migrate.md

 ## Accessing attributes and elements

-Docarray introduces a flexible way of accessing attributes of `Document`s in a `DocumentArray`, in bulk.
+**Attributes**: Docarray introduces a flexible way of accessing attributes of `Document`s in a `DocuemntArray`, in bulk.
-- Instead of having to call `docs.get_attributes('attribute')`, you can simply call `docs.attributes` for a select number of attibutes.
+- Instead of having to call `docs.get_attributes('attribute')`, you can simply call `docs.attributes` for a select number of attributes.
 Currently, this syntax is supported by:
   - `text`: `docs.texts`
   - `blob`: `docs.blobs`
   - `tensor`: `docs.tensors`